fils/qleverflow/README.md

 Also, if you just want to run Qlever local with data for testing, you should use [Qlever-control](https://github.com/ad-freiburg/qlever-control)

-This repo is really focused on leveraging the above in custom Docker compose workflows and eventually in tools like Dagster.

 Also see the [README.md](catalogues/README.md) in catalogues for how to download and index data from your own Qleverfile.